TheTaylorLee/docker-transcodeautomation/README.md

 - The transcoding process will retain logs in the mapped /docker-transcodeautomation/data volume.
 - You might run into a scenario where you replace an already transcoded file, and the new file doesn't transcode.
 This can be resolved with the update-processed media function.
 See the related section "Using Included Media functions"
 - If your media database becomes corrupted, use the backed-up databases to restore a healthy copy.
 If this fails, just delete the database and restart the container.
 This will build a new database sans historical statistics.

+# Changelog
+- 1.0 Initial images released.
+- 1.1.0 Convert plex name in variables to MEDIA.
+- 1.1.1 Fixed update-processed media function so it properly calls ffprobe.
+- 1.1.2 Fixed get-notprocessed to show days in the file age output.
+- 2.0.0 Updated to handle one media file at a time, make the recover folder optional, and added env variables for various processing options.
+- 2.1.0 Updated log output and updatedby sql entries to reflect new function names.
+Used for information and debugging output.
+- 2.2.0 Remove MediaFunctions module unused private functions, and update get-childitem to use include instead of exclude on all functions.
+- 2.3.0 Update transcode selections to not downmix 7.1 audio